There are now 3 possible online modes for units:

 - Students are able to (1) demonstrate appropriate professional attitudes and behaviours, demonstrate capacity for personal and professional development, apply ethical and medicolegal frameworks; (2) promote and participate in collaborative and patient centred health care, evaluate a rural healthcare system; (3) promote good health care for culturally and linguistically diverse patient groups or underserved communities; (4) perform patient assessment, diagnostication and management, communicate effectively with patients, families and other health professionals in a rural health environment; (5) apply principles of lifelong learning; and (6) apply principles of evidence-based practice to health issues in an rural health environment.

-- Typically this unit is assessed in the following ways: (1) professional behaviour assessment and (2) elective report.
+- Indicative assessments in this unit are as follows: (1) professional behaviour assessment and (2) elective report.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the elective report component.